nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/supporting-hot-reload.md

 Sometimes hot reload needs to be very smooth, when installing Studio packages from the Admin Center for instance.
 In these cases, the whole application does not need to be reloaded, and the current user view needs to keep its context (authentication, current page, current document, etc...)

-In other cases, when working with the Nuxeo IDE for instance, the application needs to be reloaded completely to take into account changes in Java code, and the current context cannot always be restored to its previous state.
+In other cases the application needs to be reloaded completely to take into account changes in Java code, and the current context cannot always be restored to its previous state.

 ## Setting up the Dev Mode